Executive Outlook: CEO Spotlight

 Top CEO Priorities

-Current and aspiring CEOs should expect to focus their energy in the following three areas:
+Current and aspiring CEOs should expect to focus their energy in the following four areas:

 - Data to Drive Execution Data has become a critical component of the digital-driven business landscape.
 This data can be harnessed and analysed by AI to make decisions based on insight rather than intuition.
 CEOs need to understand how their organisational and customers’ data can be safely collected and used, and how instrumental it can be in turning the generated insights into real, actionable strategy for the organisation.